a1bybi/ai-world/README.md

 - **Nothing is unlocked.** If they never figure out how to hold heat, they never get an age of fire.

-MIT licensed.
-Built with vanilla JS and no dependencies.